Indigenous Peoples Day

 - Begin Building the World We Dream About, a transformational Tapestry of Faith curriculum on race and ethnicity.
 This program allows participants to take concrete steps to heal, individually and as a congregation, the ways in which racism separates us from one another and spiritually stifles each of us.

 - Take action for the rights and needs of Native peoples!
-Visit the Take Action web page in the Justice for Native Peoples section of our website for ways to take your celebration of Indigenous Peoples Day outside the congregational walls.
+Visit the What Can Unitarian Universalists Do? and Congregational Stories: Building Relationships for Indigenous Rights pages for ways to take your celebration of Indigenous Peoples Day outside the congregational walls.

 - Find out more about the Doctrine of Discovery and how to take action on the 2012 General Assembly resolution.